HRKings/pokemonsay-newgenerations/README.md

 ## Uninstall

-Just in case you hate Pokémon and you've installed `pokemonsay` "by mistake"...
+Just in case you hate Pokemon and you've installed `pokemonsay` "by mistake"...
 Humpf!
 You can uninstall it by running:

 ```bash
 sh $HOME/.bin/pokemonsay/uninstall.sh